slackapi/java-slack-sdk/docs/content/guides/incoming-webhooks.md

 # Incoming webhooks

-[Incoming webhooks](https://docs.slack.dev/messaging/sending-messages-using-incoming-webhooks) are a simple way to post messages from apps into Slack.
+[Incoming webhooks](https://docs.slack.dev/messaging/sending-messages-using-incoming-webhooks) are a straightforward way to post messages from apps into Slack.
 Creating an incoming webhook gives you a unique URL to which you send a JSON payload with the message and some options.

 ### Slack app configuration